 What is a Bot Click?

-This practice, while common, can artificially inflate the results of a particular phishing simulation and thus skew the resulting data.
+The practice is common but can give inaccurate results of the phishing simulation and skew the resulting data.

 What is a Phishing False Positive?